 Our Hong Kong company formation agents can assist with the opening of the bank account and can help advise foreign investors on their options when they cannot be present in Hong Kong during all of the company incorporation formalities.
 With the help of our agents, you can handle part of the procedures through a power of attorney, allowing one of our specialists to handle particular company incorporation phases.
 An important advantage is that you do not have to travel to Hong Kong at different stages in the process of opening a subsidiary.

 Once these requirements are complied with, the Hong Kong subsidiary may apply for the business license which will be issued by the competent authority.
 It must be taken into account that certain special licenses could be required, depending on the activity of the subsidiary.
 Examples of regulated businesses include travel agencies, restaurants, employment agencies, education business, financial services companies, event management companies, retail shops or trading companies.
-These are just some example, however, investors interested in company registration in Hong Kong for the purpose of starting a subsidiary may need to obtain different types of permits according to the types of activities undertaken by the said subsidiary.
+These are just some example, however, investors interested in company registration in Hong Kong in 2021 for the purpose of starting a subsidiary may need to obtain different types of permits according to the types of activities undertaken by the said subsidiary.

 One example of a regulated business includes financial services companies.
 Hong Kong is a popular business and financial hub and many of these types of companies choose to expand their services here.
 For a subsidiary in this business field, the following will be required, apart from the Business Registration Certificate and the others already mentioned.
 For these types of companies, the following licenses are generally required, depending on the exact type of activity or activities:

 -A corporate license issued by the Securities and Futures Commission, a representative license and an authorized institution registration.

 -Money lenders license which is issued by the Companies Registry.